cwt/SCRFIRE/README.md

 # SCRFIRE
-We generate ASCII art animated fire in CLI using Python by using the curses &amp; random
+generate ASCII art animated fire in CLI using Python by using the curses &amp; random lib in python....